Henry Watson Kent: Metropolitan Museum of Art

 In 1905, Robert W. De Forest recruited Kent to the Metropolitan Museum of Art as Assistant Secretary, and in 1913 became Secretary of the Board of Trustees.
 When Kent first started at The Met, he found the museum to be lacking in organization and with limited tools or staffing for communication.
 So as Secretary, he began laying the foundations for the standard museum organization including: cataloging techniques mimicking the Dewey Decimal System; establishing the first photo studio to produce a visual record of each piece of art; conceived and initiated shows; and developed the procedures for the lending art in and out of the museum.
 He was also interested in graphic arts and communication creating the first Bulletin in 1905; established an editorial department; and installed the first printing press in the museum.
 The Bulletin began as a quarterly publication, eventually becoming a monthly with a circulation of 16,000.
 The Bulletin, books, and larger printing jobs were designed created by designers and frequently the museum had titles in the American Institute of Graphic Arts' Fifty Best Books of the Year exhibit.
 In 1928, the Pierpont Morgan Library arranged an exhibition of the printing work done under Kent's leadership at The Met.

-Kent felt that librarians were public servants and was committed to the education of the public through the museum and established the first visitor's center; initiated free tours; and guided the public's knowledge of the collections through lectures, talks, and publications that weren't "too scholarly."
+Kent felt that librarians were public servants and was committed to the education of the public through the museum and established the first visitor center; initiated free tours; and guided the public's knowledge of the collections through lectures, talks, and publications that weren't "too scholarly."
 As the Supervisor of Museum Instruction from 1907 to 1925, he produced annual reports detailing the educational services provided by the museum.
 He greatly emphasized youth programming and in 1905 the museum began admitting New York City classes for free.

 He was greatly interested in American decorative arts and worked with De Forest and his wife to found the American Wing of the Metropolitan Museum of Art.

 Kent retired from the Met in 1940 after Francis Henry Taylor became director.
 Taylor appointed Lawrence S. Harrison to lead the administration and refused to let Kent see the museum reports without Harrison approving, finding Kent's methods to be old-fashioned.